1675–1676 Malta plague epidemic

 The 1675–1676 Malta plague epidemic was a major outbreak of plague (pesta) on the island of Malta, then ruled by the Order of St John.
-It occurred between December 1675 and August 1676, and it resulted in approximately 11,300 deaths, making it the deadliest epidemic in Maltese history.
+It occurred between December 1675 and August 1676, and resulted in approximately 11,300 deaths, making it the deadliest epidemic in Maltese history.
 Most deaths were in the urban areas, including the capital Valletta and the Three Cities, which had a mortality rate of about 41%.
 In the rural settlements, the mortality rate was 6.9%.

-The exact cause of the outbreak remains uncertain, but infected merchandise from North Africa seems to be a likely source since the disease first appeared in the household of a merchant who had goods from Tripoli.
+The exact cause of the outbreak remains uncertain, but infected merchandise from North Africa seems to be a likely source since the disease first appeared in the household of a merchant who had received goods from Tripoli.
 The epidemic spread rapidly and efforts to contain it were poor, in part due to disagreements on whether the disease was actually plague or not.
 Eventually strict measures were taken and the epidemic subsided after eight months.

 Background

+At the time of the outbreak, Malta was ruled by the Order of St John, making the country a Theocracy.
+This meant that general administration, including epidemic protocol, was handled by church officials.
+The Order maintained the power to declare an epidemic, while any doctors not affiliated with the church could only advise on the subject.

+The epidemic mainly consisted of bubonic plague, but some cases were also pneumonic or septicemic.
+The symptoms included fever, headaches and buboes.
+Plague is caused by microbes in rats, which spread to humans through infected fleas from the rats.
+Fleas can also carry the disease between people.

-At the time of the outbreak, Malta was ruled by the Order of St John.
-In 1592–93, a plague epidemic killed about 3,000 people, and there were smaller outbreaks in 1623 and 1655.
+This was not the first plague that Malta had gone through.
+The 1592–93 Malta plague epidemic killed about 3,000 people, and there were smaller outbreaks in 1623 and 1655.